Five Shortland Street storylines Government should avoid in nursing drive

 Yesterday a senior nurse told Newstalk ZB she is in disbelief over the proposal.
 She said not a single day in her 30-year career has felt like a soap opera.
 However, Shortland Street producer Oliver Driver pointed to the plan as a way for the show to "stay relevant and part of the conversation".

-As the Government shares information with producers to create storylines aimed at recruiting nurses in real life, we've taken it upon ourselves to point to a few characters and plots from Shortland Street episodes past that they'll want to avoid in their recruitment campaign.
+As the Government shares information with producers to create storylines aimed at recruiting nurses in real life, we've taken it upon ourselves to recall a few characters and plots from episodes past that they'll want to avoid in their recruitment campaign.

 1. Evil nurse Carla